 On the downside, it turned out that the pistols had not been properly drop-tested before entering the MHS competition (the trigger turned out to be heavy enough to pull itself through its own weight if the weapon is dropped on its slide, since there's no trigger safety like on most other striker-fired pistols), and while the issue had been fixed for the military-issue M17, police and civilian versions were rushed out without this fix, which led to discharges, injuries, and a "voluntary upgrade program" (as opposed to a mandatory recall).

 Due to its modular nature, several varieties of the P320 exist, sporting a myriad of different barrel lengths, magazines, and accessories.
-Arguably one of the coolest of these is the P320 Romeo, which uses a recessed slide to allow for the mounting of a small red-dot sight, increasing target acquisition speed.
+Arguably one of the coolest of these is the P320 RX, which uses a slide with a recession behind the ejection port to allow for the mounting of a small proprietary "ROMEO1" red-dot sight, increasing target acquisition speed.

 - Utilized in APB as the new sidearm of the Chicago police force, functioning as a high-tech taser with both lethal and non-lethal settings.